electric-sql/archived-electric-next/README.md

 ### Postgres as a real-time database

-Go back to your postgres client and update a row.
+Go back to your Postgres client and update a row.
 It'll instantly be synced to your component!

 ```sql
 UPDATE foo SET name = 'James' WHERE id = 2;
 ```

-Congradulations!
+Congratulations!
 You've now built your first Electric app!

 ## HTTP API Documentation

 The HTTP API documentation is defined through an OpenAPI 3.1.0 specification found in `docs/electric-api.yaml`.
 Documentation for the API can be generated with `npm run docs:generate`.

-## How to setup your development environment to work on Electric
+## How to set up your development environment to work on Electric

 We're using [asdf](https://asdf-vm.com/) to install Elixir, Erlang, and Node.js.